This article is brought to you by Groom and Associates, a recruitment agency that specializes in headhunting and executive search.

 Identify Your Firm

 Make sure you pick your recruiting agency very carefully.
-If you’re looking for a job in science and pharmaceuticals you need to make sure you choose an agency that has a good relationship with companies in your field; otherwise, you will just be wasting your time and theirs.
+For example, if you’re looking for a job in science and pharmaceuticals you need to make sure you choose an agency that has a good relationship with companies in that field; otherwise, you will just be wasting your time and theirs.

 Use an Online Recruiting Agency

-Use online jobseeker tools to find a list of recruiters by speciality and location.
+Make sure you utilise online jobseeker tools in order to find recruiters by speciality and location.
 You could also network through acquaintances to see if they have any suggestions.

 Do Your Research

-Do a general google search to find information about the firm you are thinking of using, there will be a list of services and reviews about the executive agents.
-Be sure to ask your contacts for their personal recommendations and experience.
+Start off by conducting a general Google search to find information about the firm you are thinking of using; there will likely be a healthy list of services and reviews about the executive agents.
+Be sure to ask your contacts for their personal recommendations and experience, too.
 They may be able to point you in the right direction and also put a suggestion in with their recruiter.
-Always check on LinkedIn for possible headhunters too.
+LinkedIn is another resource for finding possible headhunters.

 Benefits of Hiring a Headhunter